-Our brains have unique ways of responding to trauma when it occurs or when we re-live its memories.
-By understanding these, you have a better chance at overcoming post-traumatic stress disorder (PTSD).
+How our brains respond to trauma (or when we re-live its memories) varies from person to person.
+By understanding these different responses, you have a better chance of overcoming post-traumatic stress disorder (PTSD).

 A person may suffer from PTSD when:

 Whatever this event may be, it has rewired the brain to feel higher levels of paranoia in ordinary circumstances.
 Especially when there’s something around that is a reminder of the event.
-For example, someone who ends up in a disastrous car crash can develop PTSD.
-If the car they crashed into – or were in themselves – was the color red, other red cars could cause a paranoid response in the individual.
+For example, someone who ends up in a disastrous car crash may associate the color red with a paranoid response if the car they crashed into – or were in themselves – was the color red.

 Our Natural Response to Threat